-Most people fear being told “no.” Use the possibility of the “no” as motivation and intelligence, but not as an obstacle.
+Most people fear being told “no.” Use the “no” possibility as motivation and intelligence, but not as an obstacle.
 This article will help you shape your case for the raise you need for the upcoming months and years.
 The more you think critically with your strategy, you will increase your chances and try to learn to present different sides of needing a raise to your boss:

 - You will increase your chances and try to learn to present different sides of needing a raise to your boss.
 Think as your boss would about your value and performance.